lucas-giraldelli/countdown-timer/README.md

 An application used to never forget the time of taking medicine (in minutes).

+## Problem
+Build a countdown timer SPA using React JS or React Native with controls to add time, speed up / slow down the countdown, pause, and resume.

+## Requirements
+● The user should be able to enter a # of minutes (positive integer) and click a “Start” button to initialize the countdown.
+● Timer format: MM:SS
+● The user should be able to pause & resume the countdown using pause / resume buttons.
+● While the countdown timer is active, the user should be able to speed up / slow down the speed at the following rates:
+○ 1.0X (normal speed, selected by default)
+○ 1.5X
+○ 2X
+● When half of the selected duration has been passed, display a string of text above the countdown timer reading: “More than halfway there!”
+○ When the countdown timer reaches 0, this text should change to: “Time’s up!”
+● When the countdown is within 20 seconds of ending, the countdown timer text should turn red.
+● At 10 seconds, the text should start blinking.
+● Functionality should be appropriately divided into well-defined components.
+● The look of the countdown timer should have a production-ready clean/modern aesthetic.
+Creatively stylize the elements as you see fit.
+● Include screenshots in a README.md file.
+● The solution should be submitted as per instructions by the issuer in the form of a public GitHub repository.

 ## Project Screen Shots

 ![ Main Screen ](/assets/images/countdown_timer.png)